-Practicing permaculture and regenerative farming techniques, we don’t use pesticides, herbacides or any nasty stuff on our property, we try to use nature wherever possible, which involves developing balanced and natural systems.
+Practicing permaculture and regenerative farming techniques, we don’t use pesticides, herbicides, or any nasty stuff on our property, we try to use nature wherever possible, which involves developing balanced and natural systems.

-Our goal is to make available a food that tastes fantastic, is highly nutritious and has amazing health properties as well …just google it!
+Our goal is to make available food that tastes fantastic, is highly nutritious, and has amazing health properties as well …just google it!